 Who Fundrise Is For

 Fundrise investing is open to anyone with at least $500 – you don’t have to be an accredited investor.
 That's the minimum investment for Fundrise's Starter Plan.
 The company's advanced plans, which offer more options for diversification, require a minimum investment of $1,000.

 Still, Miller admits it isn’t for everyone.
 “If you only have $5,000 or $10,000 saved we’re not a good fit because you need your money to be liquid, you need to be able to sell your stocks tomorrow to pay an unexpected bill.
 But if you’ve saved some real money and you’re thinking about the long-term, that mass affluent customer is our core client,” he says.

 For its target customers, Fundrise advocates the Yale Endowment Model, which recommends that 20% of an investment portfolio should be in alternative investments like real estate, as a complement to stocks and bonds.
 Alternatives like real estate are less liquid but tend to deliver higher returns.
 Their performance may stay strong even when stocks take a dip.

-If a customer keeps 20% of his or her net worth in Fundrise eREITs™, the other 80% could be in, say, low-cost index funds from Vanguard.
-But convincing potential customers, even wealthy ones, to hit that 20% target is a challenge, says Miller.
+If a customer keeps 20% of his or her net worth in Fundrise eREITs, the other 80% could be in, say, low-cost index funds from Vanguard.
+But convincing potential customers, even wealthy ones, to hit that 20% target is a challenge, Miller says.

 “It’s really uncommon for a small investor to have 20% of their investments in real estate.
-We’re trying to bring a less sophisticated investor to the same level of portfolio allocation you see with a big institutional investor,” he said.
+We’re trying to bring a less sophisticated investor to the same level of portfolio allocation you see with an institutional investor,” he explains.